 Monday: EXODUS by 1 p.m.
 NO admittance, NO re-entry, exit only.

-We will be strictly adhering to the posted gate hours, with no exceptions (this is not in our hands, but is the result of negotiation with the land owner).
+We will be strictly adhering to the posted gate hours, with no exceptions.
+Let’s make it easy on our gate volunteers by working within the set timeline!
 So keep an eye on your GPS and give yourself wiggle room to be sure you arrive within the posted times.